AraneaDev/accountant/docs/troubleshooting.md

 ```

 > **TIP:** A custom `Ledger` model needs to be created with the above methods.
 Don't forget to update the `Ledger` implementation in your configuration!

+## IpAddressResolver incorrectly resolving IP addresses
+This usually happens to applications running behind a load balancer (or proxy), in which the IP address of the load balancer/proxy is being returned, instead.

+Refer to the `IpAddressResolver` section in the [Ledger Resolvers](ledger-resolvers.md) documentation for a workaround.